omics-datascience/BioAPI/README.md

 ### **GET**  /gene-symbol/<*gene_id*>

-Gets the identifier of a gene from different genomic databases and returns the approved symbol according to HGNC.
+Searches the identifier of a gene of different genomic databases and returns the approved symbol according to HGNC..

 *gene_id*: Identifier of the gene for any database